-In Q4 2014 real household disposable income (RHDI) per head (excluding non-profit institutions serving households) increased 1.9% compared to the same quarter a year ago (Q4 2013).
-In Q4 2014 RHDI per head (excluding NPISH) increased 1.8% compared to Q3 2014.
-For 2014 as a whole, RHDI per head (excluding NPISH) was broadly unchanged, up 0.1% compared to 2013.
-Overall, in Q4 2014 RHDI per head (excluding NPISH) was 2.2% above its pre-economic downturn level.
+In Q1 2015, real household disposable income (RHDI) per head (excluding non-profit institutions serving households) increased 3.7% compared to the same quarter a year ago (Q1 2014).
+In Q1 2015 RHDI per head (excluding NPISH) was unchanged (0.0%) compared to Q4 2014.
+For 2014, as a whole, RHDI per head (excluding NPISH) was broadly unchanged, up 0.3% compared to 2013.
+Overall, in Q1 2015 RHDI per head (excluding NPISH) was 2.5% above its pre-economic downturn level.

 In previous releases, we considered RHDI per head of the household and non-profit institutions serving households (NPISH) sector.
 In March 2015, we published initial estimates of the real disposable income of households only.
 We consider this a better indicator of the economic well-being of households.
-Real Household and NPISH disposable income per head will continue to be published alongside RHDI per head (excluding NPISH) in this release.
+Real household and NPISH disposable income per head will continue to be published alongside RHDI per head (excluding NPISH) in this release.

-Real Household and NPISH disposable income per head increased 1.7% compared to the same quarter a year ago (Q4 2013).
-For 2014 as a whole, real household and NPISH disposable income per head decreased 0.1%.
+Real household and NPISH disposable income per head increased 3.9% in Q1 2015 compared to the same quarter a year ago (Q1 2014).
+For 2014 as a whole, real household and NPISH disposable income per head increased 0.2%.

-As GDP began to fall in mid-2008, RHDI (excluding NPISH) per head remained fairly buoyant.
+As Gross Domestic Product (GDP) began to fall in mid-2008, RHDI (excluding NPISH) per head remained fairly buoyant.
 By Q2 2009, RHDI (excluding NPISH) per head was 3.8% above its pre-economic downturn level.
 This initial improvement in real household income per head was a result of several factors.
 Firstly, interest rates reached historic lows and therefore many people's mortgage interest payments fell.

 This meant many householders' disposable incomes rose as a result of lower mortgage payments.
 Additionally, as employment fell and unemployment rose, people paid less in the way of taxes and claimed more in the way of benefits.
 The result was that real household incomes were supported by rising social security benefits and reduced taxes.
 However, moving into early 2011, the impact of these factors had worn off and inflation had risen.
 The increase in prices eroded the growth of household incomes, as prices were rising at a faster rate than people's incomes, and therefore over time, people found their income purchased a lower quantity of goods and services.
 Following this, until late 2014, real household income per head has remained broadly flat.
-In Q4 2014 RHDI per head (excluding NPISH) increased 1.9% compared to the same quarter a year ago and overall, by Q4 2014, RHDI (excluding NPISH) was 2.2% above its pre-economic downturn levels.
+In Q1 2015 RHDI per head (excluding NPISH) increased 3.7% compared to the same quarter a year ago and overall, by Q1 2015, RHDI (excluding NPISH) was 2.5% above its pre-economic downturn levels.